What do you think is one indicator that you’ve finally mastered a language?

 10 Crazy Swiss German Slang Words You Need to Know

-You can pick up more authentic German slang, colloquialisms and natural phrases on FluentU.
+You can pick up more authentic German slang, colloquialisms and natural phrases with an enhanced resource like FluentU.

 1. Z’Nüni (Second breakfast)

 In Switzerland, the average working day runs from 7am – 5pm, which is 10 full hours.
 To take it down to a more manageable 8 hours, there are two hours of breaks throughout the day.
 You can’t have your Znüni at any old time – it’s meant to be eaten at around 9 a.m: Z = at, Nüni = nine.